Sir William C. Macdonald Professor

 Canada H3A 1W9

 Lionel Smith is interested in all aspects of fundamental comparative private law.
 He is particularly engaged with how private law understands aspects of unselfish behaviour, and he has an active research agenda in the law relating to trusts, fiduciary obligations, gifts, and unjust enrichment.
 He is always interested in supervising postgraduate research in these fields.
+During 2014-2016, he held a Killam Research Fellowship for a project on Conflicts of Interest and Fiduciary Obligations.

 He is the author of The Law of Tracing (Oxford University Press, 1997), and a co-author of Waters' Law of Trusts in Canada, 4th ed.
 (Carswell, 2012).
 He is a co-author and the English reporter of Commercial Trusts in European Private Law (Cambridge University Press, 2005; paperback, 2009).
 He is a contributor to Canadian Corporate Law: Cases, Notes and Materials, 4th ed.
 (Butterworths, 2010), Oosterhoff on Trusts: Text, Commentary and Materials, 7th ed.
 (Carswell, 2009), and The Law of Restitution in Canada: Cases, Notes and Materials (Emond Montgomery, 2004).
 He edited three works on comparative trust law: The Worlds of the Trust (Cambridge University Press, 2013); La fiducie en droit civil (a special issue ((2013) 58:4) of the McGill Law Journal) and Re-imagining the Trust: Trusts in Civil Law (Cambridge University Press, 2012).
 He is also the author of numerous articles, book chapters, notes and reviews.